FGF13

 Fibroblast growth factor 13 is a protein that in humans is encoded by the FGF13 gene.

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
-FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth, and invasion.
+FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth, invasion, and neuronal physiology.
 This gene is located to a region associated with Börjeson-Forssman-Lehmann syndrome (BFLS), a syndromal X-linked intellectual disability, which suggests it may be a candidate gene for familial cases of the BFL syndrome.
 The function of this gene has not yet been determined.
-Two alternatively spliced transcripts encoding different isoforms have been described for this gene.
+Several alternatively spliced transcripts encoding different isoforms have been described for this gene.
+FGF13 isoform 1 (FGF13A) binds to the leucine-rich repeats of the hominid-specific receptor LRRC37B.
+In human pyramidal neurons of the cerebral cortex, this interaction leads to a lower excitability, a divergent cellular property of human pyramidal neurons compared to other mammals.